ScilifelabDataCentre/data.scilifelab.se/content/resources/data_sources.md

 layout: data_source
 ---

-Here is a list of potential data sources that can be used for data-driven life sciences in Sweden.

-Use the search and filter options on the left to find appropriate sources.
-The entries are split into two types: **repository** and **data source**.
-A type of 'repository' indicates that at least some users can both submit and access data.
-A type of 'data source' indicates that data can only be accessed; data cannot be submitted.
+This is a list of data sources available for data-driven life science in Sweden.
+Use the **Search** function to find sources by name/keywords (often more granular than other filters).
+A resource type of **Repository** indicates that at least some users can both submit and access data, whilst **Data Source** indicates that data can only be accessed, not submitted.
+It is also possible to filter data sources according to **Data Type** and **Scientific Area**.

-If you are aware of data sources that are not listed here, please [get in touch](/contact/).
+[Get in touch](/contact/) about adding further data sources.